ingo/ingo.github.io/_recipes/butternut_squash_soup.md

 ---
 category: Entrees
-description: "This is a colorful and healthful soup made with butternut squash.
-It\
-  \ doesn't have any added cream, but it certainly tastes creamy.
-You can substitute\
-  \ other hard squashes in place of the butternut\u2014we've had good success with\
-  \ soup pumpkins as well."
+description: This creamy, orange soup highlights the natural sweetness of butternut squash.
+Simmered with onions and ginger, then blended smooth, it has a velvety texture without any added cream.
+Also works well with other winter squash.
 image: butternut_squash_soup.jpg
 size: 6 cups
 time: 1 hour 15 minutes